praneetloke/praneetloke/README.md

 ## Deskypus

-A cross-platform desktop app that helps boost your productivity with Pulumi.
+A cross-platform desktop app for Pulumi providing the missing UI for self-managed backend users with a lot of useful features.
 [Download](https://deskypus.github.io/) for your platform now!

 <details>
   <summary>Screenshots</summary>